 4. Special Inspection

 This is a one-time examination.
-This inspection takes a close look at a particular part or feature of the commercial vehicle.
+This inspection closely examines a particular part or feature of the commercial vehicle.
 Typically, this is done to support or refute a study or a claim regarding the vehicle.

 5. Vehicle-Only Inspection